 If you or someone you know is experiencing a mental health, suicide or substance use crisis or emotional distress, reach out 24/7 to the 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) by dialing or texting 988 or using chat services at suicidepreventionlifeline.org to connect to a trained crisis counselor.

 A common claim about the classic cartoon Tom and Jerry holds that the final episode of the series ended with both characters committing suicide:

 This theory likely stemmed from, or at least was popularized by, a list published by Cracked in August 2012, which included an episode of Tom and Jerry called "Blue Cat Blues."

-After recapping the events of the episode, stating that the show fades to black while Tom and Jerry sit on the railroad tracks as a train whistle blows, the author wonders if this is the last episode of the series:
+After recapping the events of the episode, stating that the show faded to black while Tom and Jerry sat on the railroad tracks as a train whistle blew, the author wondered if this was the last episode of the series:

 So ... this is where they hug and realize that they're not really alone as long as they have each other, right?
 Or, at the very least, when they remember that they're a cat and a mouse and start carrying out a whimsical chase sequence, united in their hate?
 Right?

 Nope.
 They just sit there as we hear a whistle indicating that the train approaches, and then ... it's over.
 Holy shit, was this the last episode of the series or something?
 Now we know where The Sopranos got the idea for the finale, except that at least they made it somewhat ambiguous and not totally soul-crushing.

 The article did accurately describe a real episode of Tom and Jerry that first aired on 16 November 1956: